Following are answers to frequently asked questions. New questions and answers will be added periodically.

-Civil service staff will be assigned based on anticipated workload in consultation with division coordinators and human resources and in compliance with appropriate collective bargaining agreements.
+Civil service staff will be assigned based on anticipated workload in consultation with division coordinators, school directors, deans and human resources and in compliance with appropriate collective bargaining agreements.
 It is possible that many staff will remain with their divisions, while others may take on centralized responsibilities in the school or in another area of campus.
 As noted above, we anticipate having flexibility after the reorganization to address longstanding challenges with staffing support.
-Decisions will be made in the spring after the colleges and schools are finalized.
+Decisions will be made in consultation with stakeholders the spring after the colleges and schools are finalized.

 How will the current work of chairs get done in the new structure?

 Most administrative responsibilities will move to the director of the school, who will work in consultation with division coordinators.
 Divisions are similar to what we now call “departments.”
-The division coordinators are faculty members who will provide critical information and input about specific programs to school directors.
+The division coordinators are faculty members who will provide critical information and input about specific programs to school directors, with their duties being part of their service assignments.
 See descriptions below.

 Why can’t we just call them “departments” if the divisions are similar to current departments?

 The term “department” has a very specific meaning in university policy and in our collective bargaining agreement.
 The divisions we are creating are different from departments in that they have no chair.
 We will be happy to work to address this terminology issue in the future in compliance with existing bargaining and policy procedures.
 In the meantime, hearing the concern about calling units “programs,” and understanding that current departments have multiple programs, we will use the term “division.”

 What will the responsibilities of the school director be?